Hussain-hamim/JS-To-Know-For-React/README.md

 }
 ```

+## Conclusion

+There are of course many language features which are useful when building React apps, but these are some of my favorites that I find myself using again and again.
+I hope you find this useful.

 ### Don't forget to hit the Star

 ~ Original Source: [Kent C Dodds - JavaScript to know for react](https://kentcdodds.com/blog/javascript-to-know-for-react)